 Schoolcraft Memorial Hospital Is Committed to Vaccinating As many Michigan Residents as Possible

 Anyone receiving the vaccine will be monitored for 15 minutes to ensure they don’t experience any rare, serious reaction.
 There may be other minor side effects that follow the vaccination, which can include pain or soreness in the arm where you get the shot, fever, chills, tiredness or headache, which can last up to a day.
-The vaccines currently available also requires two doses, and the full immunity of the vaccine is not experienced until a week after the second shot.
-Schoolcraft Memorial Hospital is currently administering the Moderna vaccine which requires a second dose 4 weeks after your first.
+Schoolcraft Memorial Hospital offers both the Pfizer and Moderna vaccines for different age populations.

 For those still evaluating your decision to receive the vaccine, we want to make sure you have a clear understanding of the vaccine and how it works.
 Each vaccine uses messenger RNA (mRNA), which is a copy of the virus’s code that tells the body’s immune system how to quickly recognize and fight the virus.
 No live COVID-19 virus exists in the vaccine and you cannot catch COVID-19 from the vaccine.

 The speed at which each vaccine was developed was achieved by eliminating bureaucratic red tape within the existing vaccine development process and because funding already existed.
 No corners were cut that would jeopardize the safety and efficacy of the vaccine.
 It was properly reviewed and vetted by immunization experts from the FDA and CDC, and across the globe, scientists and medical experts consistently support the safety of the vaccine.